 Hospice is a philosophy, not a place, which provides compassionate comfort care at the end of life.
 The goal is to maintain or improve quality of life for someone whose illness, disease or condition is not going to be cured, and from which there is no anticipated recovery.
 Each patient’s individualized care plan is designed to address the physical, emotional and spiritual pain that often accompanies terminal illness.
 Hospice care also offers practical support for the family during the illness and grief support after a death.
 For those who have an appropriate medical referral, the cost of hospice care is usually covered by Medicare, Medicaid or a third party insurance.

 Many people mistakenly wait for their doctor to refer them to hospice.
 The national average of days on hospice prior to death is 4.
 This is because of a reluctance by medical providers to refer their patients earlier to hospice care.
 If you or a loved one are struggling with a serious illness and wish to stay home, ASK your doctor for a hospice referral sooner rather than later.
 Most patients and family think you must be very close to death to go on hospice but patients actually do much better on hospice.
-Often at home surrounded by familiar things patients report their pain more controlled and have less stress.
+Often at home surrounded by familiar things patients report their pain more controlled and have less stress. (“I tried to explain that this was not about “giving up,” but about maximizing the quality of the time that she had.”)

 It is ideal to take advantage of this important service weeks and months prior to death.